 Art and Design Facilities

 Students have access to course-specific spaces to work, collaborate and create inspiring spaces.
-The High Wycombe Campus has an industry-standard range of art and design facilities, including a computer lab, a photography studio, the Red Shed textiles facility, workshops for wood, metal and ceramics, and facilities for mold-making and plaster work.
+The High Wycombe Campus has an industry-standard range of art and design facilities, including a computer lab, a photography studio, a fashion and textile studio, workshops for wood, metal and ceramics, and facilities for mold-making and plaster work.

 Adobe Creative software is available in computer suites used for teaching, as well as in drop-in spaces which allow students flexible access to resources.
 2D and 3D CAD is supported by industry standard software for solid and surface modelling, digital manufacture, rendering and visualisation.

 All Art & Design students, from Graphics, Fashion, to Product Design, utilise our dedicated workshops for metal and fine metal, ceramics and mould making, plastics and model making, wood.
 Additionally, we have a FabLab which includes digital manufacturing equipment such as 3D printing, CAD/CAM and model making, painting and finishing.

 Fashion and Textile Studios

 Primarily home to Fashion Design, Costume Design and Making, Fashion Promotion and Communication and Textile Design.
 Based over two floors, each student is allocated their own dedicated workspace, alongside teaching areas.

 - an in-house fabric and yarn store

 - A dye laboratory

 - Knitting machines – including domestic machines, hand flat industrial Dubied’s and state-of-the-art computerised Stoll.